Everything You Need To Know About Rubies

 Historically, rubies have been worn and coveted by royalty, priests and armies as talismans to protect and guide, provide wisdom and courage and as well display wealth and power.

-Perhaps the most astonishing, yet true lore of the ruby is that of the Burmese people.
-Whilst Burmese civilians once believed that rubies worn to the left of the heart would allow them to live in peace with their fellow men, Burmese soldiers, in contrast, were known to actually imbed rubies into the flesh surrounding the left side of their heart believing that doing so would make them invulnerable and so enable them to triumph in battle and war over their adversaries.
+Perhaps the most astonishing lore connected to the ruby is that of the Burmese people.
+Whilst Burmese civilians once believed that rubies worn to the left of the heart would allow them to live in peace with their fellow men, Burmese soldiers, in contrast, were known to actually imbed rubies into the flesh surrounding the left side of their heart believing that doing so would make them invulnerable and so enable them to triumph in battle.